When Will Ayumu Make His Move?: Manga

 In March 2021, Kodansha USA announced that they licensed the manga for English release in North America.

-Volume list
+Volumes

 Anime

 An anime television series adaptation was announced on January 8, 2021.
 The series was animated by Silver Link and directed by Mirai Minato, with Deko Akao overseeing the series' scripts, and Kazuya Hirata designing the characters.
 It aired from July 8 to September 23, 2022, on TBS and BS-TBS.
 The opening theme song is "Kakehiki wa Poker Face" (駆け引きはポーカーフェイス) by Kana Hanazawa, while the ending theme song is "50 Centi" (50センチ) by Kanna Nakamura.
 Sentai Filmworks has licensed the series.

-Episode list
+Episodes

 Reception

 In 2020, the manga was nominated for the 6th Next Manga Awards and placed 3rd out of the 50 nominees with 19,182 votes.